Graduate FAQ

 What if I am admitted to a program but cannot attend?

-You can defer your admission for up to one year without having to reapply.
+You can defer your admission for up to one year without needing to reapply.
 Requests to defer admission to the art therapy, physical therapy, and speech-language pathology programs must be approved by the graduate program director.

 If I am denied, can I reapply?